 World Heritage Sites in Switzerland

 Switzerland has been a signatory state to the UNESCO World Heritage Convention since it came into force in 1975.
 Eight years later, the first three Swiss sites were accepted on the UNESCO World Heritage List.
 It would be almost 20 years before it applied again.
-Today, the tiny country of Switzerland has 11 UNESCO World Heritage Sites both natural and cultural, and has one application pending.
+Today, the tiny country of Switzerland has 12 UNESCO World Heritage Sites both natural and cultural.

 World Heritage Sites Overview

 |1983||Old City of Bern, Benedictine Convent of St John at Müstair, Convent of St Gall|